gwku/dynaplate/README.md

 ## Possible variable types

 Several variable types are available:

 - string (any text)
 - boolean (`true` or `false`)
 - select (specify `options` with array of strings)

+## Possible condition operators

+Several condition operators are available (more will be added: see roadmap below):

+- equals
+- notequals

 ## Example Configuration